Washington Commonwealth Federation: Last days

 To some extent, the Washington Commonwealth Federation was effectively killed by its wartime success.
 By the end of World War II, the WCF stood as the single most important political influence in the politics of the Democratic Party of Washington.
-From the perspective of the group's leadership, its mission had been fulfilled, and the federation was dissolved as an unnecessary component of state Democratic politics.
+From the perspective of the group's leadership, its mission had been fulfilled, and in 1945 the federation was dissolved as an unnecessary component of state Democratic politics.

-The WCF also faced determined opposition from an unlikely alliance, however.
+The WCF also faced determined opposition from an unlikely alliance.
 The 1938 elections were marked by centrist "Regular" Democrats attacking WCF-backed candidates in the primaries, followed by conservative Republican opponents of the New Deal in the fall, both of which groups derided the WCF as a "Trojan Horse for the Communist Party."
 In the conservative political climate of the late 1950s, many of the programs backed by the WCF would be ultimately reversed.
 The anti-WCF offensive would achieve full flower in the 1948 Canwell Joint Legislative Fact-Finding Committee on Un-American Activities of the Washington Legislature, which would dedicate itself to the exposure of the WCF as a surreptitious Communist front.